NateThom/DoppelVer/README.md

 - `Images/`: The resultant directory after decompressing the Images.zip file.
 ## Usage

-Intended use cases are provided in our academic paper referenced below.
+Intended use cases are provided in our academic paper, referenced below.
 DoppelVer is intended to be used for the evaluation of face recognition models.
 The dataset does not contain sufficient samples, nor diversity to effectively train face recognition models.

 ## Citation